meta-pytorch/BackendBench/docs/correctness.md

 assert torch.allclose(mean, torch.tensor(0.0), atol=0.01) # This will pass
 ```

+This happens because `torch.randn()` draws from a normal distribution with mean 0 and variance 1.
+Statistically the mean of a large vector would simply be 0.
 So a smart agent might just output

 ```python
 def super_smart_mean_kernel(x):
     return torch.tensor(0,0)
 ```

+However this problematic in the case where we're making 2 mistakes, picking a small set of input shapes and also picking test and not real input shapes.

 ### Not all shapes are created equal